Votega/votega.org-TEST/flock-covington.md

 ## <center>Deflock.org ALPR Community Map</center>
 <iframe src="https://deflock.org/map#map=13/33.602253/-83.864222" width="100%" height="600" style="border: none;"></iframe>

 <center>Want to help?
 Download the deflock.me app for iOS or Android and start tagging cameras you come across.
 The data you submit is used to populate a map with known camera locations.
-Visit [deflock.org](https://deflock.org/) for more information.</center>
+Visit[deflock.org](https://deflock.org/) for more information.</center>